sunshinespeaks/sunshinespeaks.github.io/_recipes/recipe5.markdown

 ## Ingredients

-## Turkey Burgers:
-- 1 tablespoon of extra-virgin olive oil
+## For the Potatoes:
-- 1 sweet onion, minced
+- 2 medium sweet potatoes
+- 14 cherry tomatoes
-- 1 egg
+- 1 tablespoon of apple cider vinegar
-- Handful of roughly chopped parsley
+- 2 cloves of garlic, peeled and chopped
-- ½ teaspoon of dried oregano
-- ¼ teaspoon of red-pepper flakes
-- 450g of ground turkey (turkey mince)
-- 100g of bread crumbs
+- 200g of black beans, drained
-- Salt and pepper for seasoning

-## Tzatziki Dip:
-- 130g of Greek yoghurt
+- Pinch of fresh coriander, chopped
-- ½ a cucumber, diced.
+- ½ a teaspoon of chipotle powder
-- 1 tablespoon of extra-virgin olive oil
+- 1 teaspoon of brown miso paste
-- 2 tablespoons of lemon juice
-- 1 pinch pf garlic powder
+- Olive oil
 - Salt and pepper

+## For the Sour Cream:
+- 200g natural yogurt (I use coconut yogurt)
+- 1 tablespoon of tahini
+- Juice of 1 lemon
+- Salt and pepper to taste

+## For the Guacamole:
+- 2 avocados, peeled and pitted
+- Juice of half a lime
-- Handful of roughly chopped parsley
+- Handful of fresh coriander

-## Burger Toppings:
-- 4 whole-wheat hamburger buns, gluten-free buns OR lettuce wrapped
-- ½ red onion
+- ½ a red chilli
-- 8 lettuce leaves
-- 2 tomatoes, sliced
+- 10 sun-dried tomatoes, roughly chopped
-- Avocado (sliced or mashed)

 ## Method

-1. Make the Turkey Burgers: In a small pan heat the olive oil over a medium heat.
-Add the onion and cook until tender, 3-4 minutes.
-Add the garlic and sauté until fragrant, 1 minute.
-Set aside to cool to room temperature.
-2. In a medium sized bowl, mix the cooled onion mixture with the egg, parsley, oregano, red-pepper flakes and ground turkey.
-Add the bread crumb and season with salt and pepper.
-Mix until combined.
-3. Preheat the oven to 190C/ 375F.
-Make the meat mixture into patties of equal size.
-Heat an oven-safe pan over a medium to high heat and spray with a non-stick cooking spray if possible.
-4. Place the burgers into the pan and sear on each side until well browned, 4-5 minutes per side.
-Move the pan to the oven and cook until the burgers are fully cooked through, around 15 minutes.
-5. Make the Tzatziki dip: In a medium bowl, mix the yoghurt and cucumber, olive oil, lemon juice and garlic powder to combine.
-Then season with salt and pepper and stir in the parsley.
-6. Make toppings: Place each burger on the bottom half of the bun and top each with as much tzatziki as you desire, 1-2 lettuce leaves, tomato slices and the top half of the bun.
-Serve Immediately.
-Enjoy!
+1. Preheat the oven to 200c, fan setting.
+2. Wash the sweet potatoes, pierce the skin with a fork a few times and then bake for 60-70 minutes until cooked through.
+3. While the potatoes cook, peel and finely chop the garlic, quarter the cherry tomatoes and heat both in a pan with a glug of olive oil.
+Add the beans, chipotle, apple cider vinegar, miso and salt and pepper and cook for 10 minutes on a gentle heat.
+Roughly chop and stir in the coriander, then take off the heat.
+4. To make the sour cream, simply mix all of the ingredients together in a bowl until smooth.
+5. For the guacamole, scoop the flesh out the avocados and mash it with a fork.
+Finely chop the chilli and coriander then mix into the avocado flesh along with the lime and salt and pepper and sun-dried tomatoes.
+6. When the sweet potatoes are cooked, remove from the oven and cut them in half.
+Scoop out the middle and mix 2/3 of it into the beans and tomatoes, then scoop spoonfuls back into the potato skins.
+7. Serve the loaded sweet potato skins with big spoonfuls of cool guacamole and sour cream on top.

-- Serves: 4 people
+- Serves: 2 people
+- Vegetarian and Vegan Friendly
-- Prep time: 35 minutes
+- Prep time: 10 minutes
-- Cook time: 35 minutes
+- Cook time: 60-70 minutes
-- Overall time: 1 Hour 10 minutes
+- Overall time: Max 1hr 20mins
-- Calories: 350 kcal per burger
+- Calories: 200 kcal per potato skin